Train seat reservations in the UK

 Can I travel without seat reservations?

-Unless specified, your ticket is valid without reservations.
-You can sit in any vacant, unreserved seat for the appropriate class of travel for your journey.
+Unless specified otherwise in your fare conditions, your ticket will be valid without a seat reservation.
+You can sit in any unreserved seat in the appropriate class of carriage that you've booked.

-Most train operators in the UK leave seats available for customers without reservations (there is usually at least one carriage with unreserved seating).
-If there aren't any seats available you may be required to stand for part of all of your journey.
+Most UK train operators leave seats available for customers without reservations (there is usually at least one carriage with unreserved seating).
+However, if there aren't any seats available you may be required to stand for part of your journey.

 If you hold an Eurail or InterRail pass, see our article: Rail passes & seat reservations for more information.